 The Capstone Theatre

-The Capstone is delighted to announce the launch of its spring 2018 season, which runs from late January to May 2018, and promises an eclectic range of artistic delights with a particular focus on contemporary music, jazz, world music and contemporary dance.
+The Capstone is delighted to announce the launch of its spring 2019 season, which runs from late January to May 2019, and promises an eclectic selection of artistic treats with contemporary music, jazz, world music, dance and dramatic performances, and film screenings.

-The season boasts two festivals, the sixth incarnation of Liverpool International Jazz Festival (22nd – 25th Feb) and the annual Cornerstone Arts Festival, a multi-arts festival (3rd – 10th March).
-In addition, there is a scattering of performances from Capstone regulars Milapfest, Liverpool Mozart Orchestra, Merseyside Improvisers Orchestra and others.
+The season boasts two festivals, including the seventh incarnation of Liverpool International Jazz Festival (Thu 21 – Sun 24 Feb), and international combined arts festival The Angel Field Festival (Fri 22 – Sat 30 Mar), a brand-new addition to Liverpool’s cultural calendar.
+In addition, there is a scattering of performances from Capstone regulars Milapfest, Liverpool Mozart Orchestra, Allerton Brass and others.

 The Capstone Theatre Shaw Street, Liverpool L6 1HP

 Hope Street, Liverpool L1 9BP

 Liverpool Philharmonic's What's On Guide, featuring contemporary and classical music, family events, films, comedy, talks, tours and more. ♫ View the 2019 What's On